nextflow-io/nextflow/docs/developer-env.md

 1. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
 1. When the installation is complete, select **Close**.
 1. Start Docker Desktop.
-1. Review the Docker Subscription Service Agreement and, if you agree, select **Accept** to continue.
+1. Review the Docker Subscription Service Agreement and select **Accept** to continue.

     :::{note}
     Docker Desktop won't run if you do not agree to the terms.
 You can choose to accept the terms at a later date by opening Docker Desktop.